- How to Create Human Friendly Content with The WordPress SEO Plugin by Squirrly? - July 27, 2018

 2. One must schedule

 Whatever you do to improve productivity, time management is essential.
 Plan your activities ahead of time and respect your program.
 And planning your activity is like a business meeting with yourself.
 Treat it like it’s a meeting with the most valued clients of your company.

-For example I use Trello to create cards on my activity, and check lists with each specific tasks.
-It helps to divide my work into manageable sizes.
-And everything I have to do is organised and I don’t forget my deadline as well.
+For example, I use Trello to create cards on my activity and checklists with each specific task.
+It helps me to divide my work into manageable sizes.
+And everything I have to do is organized and I don’t forget my deadline as well.

 It’s exactly what you need to keep you going the next day.